zzfima/RabbitMQ/Docs/README.md

 4. Run it
 5. Run some command to see it working:
 * rabbitmq-diagnostics -q status
+6. Activate plugin: rabbitmq-plugins enable rabbitmq_management
-6. go to http://localhost:15672, pass/username = guest, check it works
+7. go to http://localhost:15672, pass/username = guest, check it works

 ### Application producer consumer run
 1. Download sources of this git and run (recieve.py can be run in multiple instances):